Texas Memory Systems: TMS Acquires Incipient IP

 On September 8, 2009 TMS announced it had acquired all of the intellectual property and source code from Incipient, Inc., a privately held software company and leading provider of enterprise-class storage virtualization and automated data migration software founded in 2001 in Waltham, Massachusetts.
-Incipient's flagship product was the Incipient Network Storage Patform (iNSP) software suite, a switch-resident storage virtualization software for Storage Area Network (SAN) environments first released in 2006.
+Incipient's flagship product was the Incipient Network Storage Platform (iNSP) software suite, a switch-resident storage virtualization software for Storage Area Network (SAN) environments first released in 2006.
 Incipient held at least five storage virtualization patents with the most significant patent, titled "Fast-path for performing data operations," covering split-path architecture for block level storage virtualization in scalable and highly-available switching fabrics.
 In 2006, Incipient raised $24 million in Series D financing bringing the total capital raised to $79 million, and in 2008 raised an additional $15.6 million in Series E funding.
 The acquired software and IP would allow TMS to incorporate a storage virtualization solution into their portfolio by either clustering existing RamSan SSDs, enabling intelligent storage tiering with disk-based systems, or easing migration from disk-based systems.
 In the announcement, TMS indicated that it had not acquired any interest in Incipient, Inc. and that the two companies would remain separate.